benolot/Cha-Cha-Slider/README.md

  - [x] Add slideForward() function
  - [x] Add jumpSlide() function
  - [x] Add custom text field to top right to allow for copyright info, etc
- - [x] Set the position element via the JS and not manually
+ - [x] Set the current slide element via the JS and not manually
+ - [x] Add the controls via the JS and not manually

 # Version/Changelog

+**__Version 0.0.3__**
+- Added next and previous controls via the library rather than user
+- Switched the container to an ID rather than a class

 **__Version 0.0.2__**
 - Added the slide count & current slide into top left corner